pubkeyapp/solana-keygen-worker/README.md

 This is the package that does the actual work of generating the keypair.

 Currently, it's using the `Keypair` class from `@solana/web3.js` to generate the keypair.
 There might be a faster way to generate the keypair.

+### Package: ui

+This is a shared package that contains the UI components used by the React apps.

 ## Setup